madebykind/madebykind-v3/content/blog/building-a-more-sustainable-future.md

 While it’s true that delivering your content through a website is much more sustainable than printed brochures or other equivalences, we still require energy to build and maintain those websites and to serve our content to our users around the world.

 Luckily there are many ways we can improve the efficiency of a website, many of which Kind already includes as standard practice.

-Create a lightweight codebase.
+## Create a lightweight codebase

 We always work to ensure that our code is efficient as possible and loads quickly for users, regardless of their device.

-This has been standard practice with good web developers for years, but a happy side effect is that reducing the filesizes of the HTML, CSS and JavaScript that is downloaded by the user and, therefore, reducing the amount of energy used to do so.
+This has been standard practice with good web developers for years, but a happy side effect is that reducing the filesizes of the <abbr class="smcp" title="Hyper Text Markup Language">HTML</abbr>, <abbr class="smcp" title="Cascading Style Sheets">CSS</abbr> and JavaScript that is downloaded by the user and, therefore, reducing the amount of energy used to do so.

 ## Optimise imagery